P

 Tracking the Documentation

-A contracting business running multiple IRA-eligible jobs through the deadline needs the office side to track three things per job: the date the install was finished and turned on, the manufacturer certifications attached to the equipment installed, and the paperwork handed to the customer for their tax return.
+A contracting business running multiple IRA-eligible jobs through the deadline needed the office side to track three things per job: the date the install was finished and turned on, the manufacturer certifications attached to the equipment installed, and the paperwork handed to the customer for their tax return.
 Smart Service handles this through the customer-history record, attaching install dates, photos, certification documents, and the invoice to each job so the documentation is one click away when the customer or their accountant asks.

 What Comes After the Deadlines

 The IRA's energy-efficiency credits drove a meaningful run of residential and commercial upgrade work over the past three years, and the shortened OBBB timeline is the new operating constraint.
-Contractors that hustle the remaining pipeline through the install completion dates capture the last of the credit value, while the underlying customer demand for heat pumps, solar, insulation, and panel upgrades continues regardless of federal tax-credit policy.
-If you are running a contracting business and want a software stack that handles scheduling, dispatch, customer history, mobile invoicing, and the compliance documentation that the next round of customers will ask for, Smart Service integrates with QuickBooks and the iFleet companion app keeps techs in the field synced with the office.
-Try a free demo to see how it fits!
+Contractors that hustled the remaining pipeline through the install completion dates captured the last of the credit value, while the underlying customer demand for heat pumps, solar, insulation, and panel upgrades continues regardless of federal tax-credit policy.

 Share this post